Winter Fertiliser Guide

 Winter Fertilisers from The Grass People

-QUICK RELEASE: Autumn/Winter For root strength over the Winter.
+QUICK RELEASE: Autumn/Winter Fertiliser For root strength over the Winter.
 NPK 3.12.12.
 A low nitrogen fertiliser with high phosphate and potassium to strengthen the roots and stiffen the leaf blades in order to protect the grass plant before the Winter.
 This results in a healthier sward once growth begins the following spring.

-SLOW RELEASE: Autumn/Winter is labelled as 10.5.20 of N,P,K. A late season fertiliser with low nitrogen and high potassium and magnesium, designed to feed all grassed areas just enough to aid late-season growth without causing gluts of growth of lush grass that will be susceptible to frosts and disease as the days get shorter.
+SLOW RELEASE: Autumn/Winter Fertiliser is labelled as 10.5.20 of N,P,K. A late season fertiliser with low nitrogen and high potassium and magnesium, designed to feed all grassed areas just enough to aid late-season growth without causing gluts of growth of lush grass that will be susceptible to frosts and disease as the days get shorter.
 The potassium and magnesium strengthen grass roots and leaves to give protection throughout the Winter resulting in a healthier sward the following spring.

 Preparation is key